Earth's energy budget

-Earth's energy budget accounts for the balance between the energy that Earth receives from the Sun and the energy the Earth loses back into outer space.
+Earth's energy budget (or Earth's energy balance) is the balance between the energy that Earth receives from the Sun and the energy the Earth loses back into outer space.
 Smaller energy sources, such as Earth's internal heat, are taken into consideration, but make a tiny contribution compared to solar energy.
-The energy budget also accounts for how energy moves through the climate system.
-Because the Sun heats the equatorial tropics more than the polar regions, received solar irradiance is unevenly distributed.
+The energy budget also takes into account how energy moves through the climate system.
+The Sun heats the equatorial tropics more than the polar regions.
+Therefore, the amount of solar irradiance received by a certain region is unevenly distributed.
 As the energy seeks equilibrium across the planet, it drives interactions in Earth's climate system, i.e., Earth's water, ice, atmosphere, rocky crust, and all living things.
 The result is Earth's climate.

-Earth's energy budget depends on many factors, such as atmospheric aerosols, greenhouse gases, the planet's surface albedo (reflectivity), clouds, vegetation, land use patterns, and more.
+Earth's energy budget depends on many factors, such as atmospheric aerosols, greenhouse gases, surface albedo, clouds, and land use patterns.
 When the incoming and outgoing energy fluxes are in balance, Earth is in radiative equilibrium and the climate system will be relatively stable.
 Global warming occurs when earth receives more energy than it gives back to space, and global cooling takes place when the outgoing energy is greater.

 Multiple types of measurements and observations show a warming imbalance since at least year 1970.
 The rate of heating from this human-caused event is without precedent.

-When the energy budget changes, there is a delay before average global surface temperature changes significantly.
+The main origin of changes in the Earth's energy is from human-induced changes in the composition of the atmosphere.
+During 2005 to 2019 the Earth's energy imbalance (EEI) averaged about 460 TW or globally 0.90±0.15 W/m^{2}.

+It takes time for any changes in the energy budget to result in any significant changes in the global surface temperature.
 This is due to the thermal inertia of the oceans, land and cryosphere.
-Accurate quantification of these energy flows and storage amounts is a requirement within most climate models.
+Most climate models make accurate calculations of this inertia, energy flows and storage amounts.

+Definition

+Earth's energy budget includes the "major energy flows of relevance for the climate system".
+These are "the top-of-atmosphere energy budget; the surface energy budget; changes in the global energy inventory and internal flows of energy within the climate system".

 Earth's energy flows

 In spite of the enormous transfers of energy into and from the Earth, it maintains a relatively constant temperature because, as a whole, there is little net gain or loss: Earth emits via atmospheric and terrestrial radiation (shifted to longer electromagnetic wavelengths) to space about the same amount of energy as it receives via solar insolation (all forms of electromagnetic radiation).

+The main origin of changes in the Earth's energy is from human-induced changes in the composition of the atmosphere, amounting to about 460 TW or globally 0.90±0.15 W/m^{2}.